Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 There is a guide on "How to Contribute to Open Source" you can find the detailed description for everything on [this link](https://opensource.guide/how-to-contribute/).

 ### Difference between Open Source, Freeware and Other Softwares
 * **Open Source Softwares** - The source code of these softwares is freely available to its users and anyone can modify and redistribute it.
 These softwares use open source licenses which doesn't have any licensing fee.
 E.g. Mozilla Firefox web browser.

 * **Freeware Softwares** - These are the softwares which are free to use.
 But their source code is not available and is protected with proprietary rights and license.
 E.g. WinRAR.

 * **Proprietary software** - These are the softwares which are not free to use and their source code is protected with proprietary rights, license and copyright.
 The user needs to pay a specific amount to use the software.
 They often have limitations on its use, e.g. it can be installed only on one PC.
-These softwares are also called cosed-source softwares.
+These softwares are also called closed-source softwares.
 E.g. Microsoft Office.

 ## What is git and GitHub
-What is git and GitHub and what do we need to know about them.
+Git is an open source  version control system.
+It's main aim is to handle various kinds of projects with speed and efficiency.

+GitHub is a web based hosting service for version control using git.

-### What are version control systems
+###Version control systems
-What are version control systems, mention a few and write about their importance.
+**What are version control systems?**
+Version control system is a category of software tools that keeps the track of changes done to a file/files over time.

+The main benefit it provides is that at any time we can view/revert to any available versions of a file/files.
+While other benefits are branching, merging and traceability.

+To read about version control systems in detail visit [this link](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) or [this link](https://www.atlassian.com/git/tutorials/what-is-version-control#benefits-of-version-control)

 ## What is Google Summer of Code
 What is Google Summer of Code, write intro about it.